How to create your own video content

 - Creating course videos: this process focuses on best practices for developing video content and using it as a component of your course

-- Tips for pre-recording lectures: this PDF resource lists some important technical considerations and thoughts on establishing your online presence to help ensure your pre-recorded video segments are effective
+- Tips for pre-recording lectures: this resource provides some important technical considerations and thoughts on establishing your online presence to help ensure your pre-recorded video segments are effective

 - Compare recording tools: this chart describes various video recording tools supported at Cornell to help you pick the right one for your teaching scenario